Cockpit Drill and Car Controls

 – We always check the centre mirror first, because it is a flat glass, and allows us to judge distance.
 Objects in the wing mirrors may be closer than they appear, because the convex glass distorts the image.

 In manual cars there are three foot pedals, ABC, reading backwards from Right to Left, Accelerator, Brake, Clutch.

-The Accelerator (or Gas pedal as it’s frequently called) controls the speed of the engine (by adding more gas to make it go faster) needs to be used very gently
+The Accelerator (or Gas pedal as it’s frequently called) controls the speed of the engine (by adding more gas to make it go faster) and needs to be used very gently.